 The illusion of a cause-effect relation between the player's actions and the scripted animations triggered on his path is harder to maintain if the player is given a lot of leverage in the way he approaches the mission presented to him.

-For the game maker, a radical way of avoiding this problem is simply to kill the player character when he veers too far off the path intended for him.
+For the game maker, a radical way of avoiding this problem is simply to kill the player character upon venturing away from the intended course.

 Scripted instant death has been criticized for providing developers with an easy way out of level design issues at the expense of the game's logic, as well as well as being unfair to players who favor a more deliberate playstyle.

-For example, in Infinity Ward's best selling FPS Call of Duty: Modern Warfare 2, if the player tries to cross the first bridge encountered in the campaign on foot, Private Joseph Allen falls victim to instant death before receiving the following suggestion: "It would be safer to ride in the convoy".
+For example, in Call of Duty: Modern Warfare 2, if the player tries to cross the first bridge encountered in the campaign on foot, Private Joseph Allen falls victim to instant death before receiving the following suggestion: "It would be safer to ride in the convoy".

 This seems to imply that proceeding through the level on foot is more dangerous, but not impossible.
-In reality, any and all attempt to move forward without climbing in a vehicle first will result in the player being sniped by an unseen enemy at the exact same point.
+In actuality, any and all attempts to move forward without climbing in a vehicle first will result in the player being sniped by an unseen enemy at the exact same point.

 In all likelihood, the goal is just to prevent the player from bypassing the heavily scripted on-rail gunfight that ensues when the convoy enters the city.

-Battlefield Bad Company 2, Electronic Arts' self-touted competitor to Modern Warfare 2, also adopted the "scripted instant death" mechanic despite freedom of movement being a series trademark in earlier installments.
+Battlefield Bad Company 2 also adopted the "scripted instant death" mechanic despite freedom of movement being a series trademark in earlier installments.